 Under the leadership of Shareholder Daniel S. Berheim, 3d, the firm opens offices in Philadelphia, expanding its legal services to clients in Pennsylvania.

-Senior Partner Brian J. Molloy becomes Managing Partner of the firm.
+Brian J. Molloy becomes President and Managing Director of the firm.

 Following a 51 day long trial in a landmark product liability case, the firm, led by Kevin Roddy, helps to secure the four-state settlement covering one million plaintiff consumers who purchased Ford Explorers.